hitesh920/deploy-mirror-leech-bot/README.md

 - Save the link for your index.

-- Now goto that drive folder u create for the index and upload your token.pickel
+- Now goto that drive folder u create for the index and upload your token.pickle

 ![image](https://user-images.githubusercontent.com/77688759/161742717-3864b06b-8715-4799-bf77-7267bef39725.png)

-- Then open your index link click on `drive one` you will see your token.pickel u just uploaded.
+- Then open your index link click on `drive one` you will see your token.pickle u just uploaded.

 ![image](https://user-images.githubusercontent.com/77688759/161739501-b250a124-5d75-45f2-8b5b-e10091cb7635.png)
 ![image](https://user-images.githubusercontent.com/77688759/161742804-90ebd60c-1f4f-48ff-8b99-7755a9fc2ffc.png)

-- We successfully hosted our token.pickel in our index.
+- We successfully hosted our token.pickle in our index.
 (Just dont share this index link, as it has confidential files.)

   </details>